Harry C. Myers: Biography

-He was born in New Haven, Connecticut, on September 5, 1882.
-When he was young, Myers moved to Philadelphia, where he received most of his education.
+Myers was born on September 5, 1882, in New Haven, Connecticut.
+When he was young, he moved to Philadelphia, where he received most of his education.
 He studied drawing and design at the Philadelphia Art School for three years.
 Turning from art to drama, he acted for two years with the Girard Avenue Stock Company and with other troupes in subsequent years.

 Myers had been a theatre actor for 10 years before he went into films as an actor for Siegmund Lubin's Lubin Studios in 1909.
 By 1914, he was directing his own comedy shorts featuring him and his wife, Rosemary Theby, for Universal, the Vim Comedy Company, and Pathé studios.

 After 1920 he had many starring roles in feature-length films, the most notable of which was as the eccentric alcoholic millionaire in Charlie Chaplin's City Lights (1931).
 His career declined after the introduction of sound films.

 Myers died on December 25, 1938, in Hollywood, California, at age 56, from pneumonia.